Cuba–Venezuela relations: Chávez and Castro

 Following the 2002 Venezuelan coup d'état attempt, Chávez grew closer to Cuba in order to gain their assistance so he could hold on to power.
 Chávez could no longer trust his own personnel in his "situation room" and brought in the G2, Cuban intelligence.
 One Chávez aide stated that "I saw their strategy: seal Chávez off from public, manipulate him, nourish his insecurity, find evidence of assassination plots, of betrayals.
 Make him paranoid."
 Venezuela would trade tens of thousands of barrels of oil for military personnel and intelligence from Cuba while Chávez also received assistance with social programs in order to maintain voter loyalty.

 In 2005, Chávez said that the cooperation between Cuba and Venezuela is an example of what socialism can and should do.
 While jointly appearing with Castro on a six-hour TV phone-in programme in August 2005, Chávez said he did not see Cuba as a dictatorship; he said "It's a revolutionary democracy".
 Chávez said the democracy promoted by George W. Bush is "a false democracy of the elite" and a "democracy of bombs".
-Chávez regards Castro as his mentor.
+Chávez regarded Castro as his mentor.

 In May 2008, Venezuelan Foreign Minister Nicolás Maduro, leading a delegation in Cuba to attend the 12th meeting of the Cuba-Venezuela Political Consultation Body, met Vice President of Cuba Carlos Lage Dávila at the Ministers' Council headquarters to discuss the situation in Latin America and other bilateral issues.
 At the opening of the meeting, Maduro said Cuban Revolution "showed us the path of the second, real political, economic, social and cultural independence 50 years ago".
 Describing the relations between the two countries, he said "our relation is a profound, longstanding, strategic fraternity by which we have become a single people, a single nation, as dreamed by the liberating fathers".
 Maduro held talks with Raúl Castro also and discussed issues related to bilateral relations.